 All children are welcomed to every session with positivity regardless of previous behaviour.
 Classrooms are calm and purposeful learning environments.
 Strategic raised voices are used where necessary.
-Adults have established systems to gain children's attention, such as clapping/show me 10/eyes on me, so as to avoid having to shout over the class noise level.
+Adults have established systems to gain children's attention, such as chimes or a small bell, so as to avoid having to shout over the class noise level.